VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # How to Prepare

 - Read this guide completely.
-Familiarize yourself with the APIs and hardware.
 Make sure you understand the schedule and venue.
 You don’t want any logistics to distract you while you’re “in the zone” this weekend, so get all of your the questions out of the way beforehand!

 - Join the VandyHacks Facebook event [here](https://www.facebook.com/events/270869640227150/).
 Use this event page to share ideas, ask for help, team up for adventures, and meet new friends.
 The event page is here.

-- Join our Slack [here]().
-Use this link to join our workspace.
+- Join our Slack [here](slack.vandyhacks.org).
 We’ll be using Slack for important announcements, live updates, and connecting you with our technical mentors.
+This is also a great space to chat with other hackers!

 - Look at previous projects.
-All of the projects from VandyHacks I, II, III, and IV can be found here: [VH1](https://vandyhacks.devpost.com/submissions), [VH2](https://vandyhacks2.devpost.com/submissions), [VH3]( https://vandyhacks3.devpost.com/submissions), and [VH4](https://vandyhacks4.devpost.com/submissions).
+All of the projects from VandyHacks I, II, III, and IV can be found here: [VH1](https://vandyhacks.devpost.com/submissions), [VH2](https://vandyhacks2.devpost.com/submissions), [VH3]( https://vandyhacks3.devpost.com/submissions), and [VH4](https://vandyhacksiv.devpost.com/submissions).

 - Get your homework done.
 This may sound silly, but double-check that you have all of your work done for Monday.
 You’ll be exhausted, so make sure to do it before or earlier in the weekend.